RomanPlusPlus/Thio/README.md

 Thio takes synthetic or real-life data as the input (you can toggle between them in config/settings.xml).

-The synthetic data, if plotted, looks like something one would get from noisy physical sensors (see the picture below).
+The synthetic data is generated on the fly.
+If plotted, it looks like something one would get from noisy physical sensors (see the picture below).

 The real-life data are current cryptocurrencies exchange rates, fetched from [CoinGecko](https://www.coingecko.com/en).